Litz-Lab/Scarab-infra/README.md

 * DaCapo (cassandra, kafka, tomcat) - DynamoRIO, Scarab, and applications are successfully running, but DynamoRIO doesn't support jvm applications. memtraces cannot be collected.
 Only execution-driven simulation available.
 * Renaissance (chirper, http)
 * HHVM OSS (drupal7, mediawiki, wordpress) - Scarab complilation failed.
+* SPEC2017 - only 502.gcc_r has been added.
+The SimPoint flow fixes the input size to `train` and the segment size to `100000000`.